andrew-gardener/code_challenge_req90791/README.md

 - That it would be okay to seed default swimlanes mentioned in the instructions context into the database and there is no need to add/edit/remove the swimlanes dynamically (they are static).
 - Since its a small app, no pagination is needed for the backend api endpoints
-- Frontend can maintain order of boats within a swimlane (no need to validate ordering in backend)

 ## Mistakes/bad assumptions that I fixed